 To get you started, we’ve put together these 5 rules of eCommerce success to get your website visitors actually shopping online.

 Typically, we want to use new technologies and latest design trends on our website to impress our customers.
 But over-designing can be overwhelming and even scare away your online customers.
-You website’s goal is to generate sales.
-Skip the distractions on your eCommerce website and focus on a simple customer checkout experience.
+Your website’s goal is to generate sales and the best way to do that is to ensure your customers get the information they need in the quickest way possible.
+In the case of a checkout, use a flow that is quick and easy.
+The last thing any online shopper wants to do after finally choosing what to buy is to go through 5 steps to pay for it and get it shipped.
+Doing this will drastically drop shopping cart abandonment.
 A simple eCommerce website design can include:

 - User-friendly navigation